Edouard99/Minecraft_Server_TGRemote/README.md

    - Download the Minecraft server `.jar` file and documentation from the [official Minecraft website](https://www.minecraft.net/en-us/download/server).
    - Follow the instructions provided by Minecraft to set up your server.
    - Make sure to set the `server_dir` value in `config.yaml` to the directory where your Minecraft server is installed.

+3. **Install Screen Utility**:
+   - The script uses the `screen` command to manage the Minecraft server in a detached session.
+Install `screen` on your system:

+     ```bash
+     sudo apt update && sudo apt upgrade -y
+     sudo apt install screen -y
+     ```

 ---